Headline:

 1.1 Why should I become a Fellow?

-RIFS is a young institute which is operating at the cross-section of research and societal transformation.
-It provides not only access to many disciplines from natural science to the humanities, but also engages in interdisciplinary dialogue and cooperation.
-Particularly with its combination of regular research and a dedicated Fellow Programme, allowing for international exchange, networking and in engaging societally-relevant transformation research.
+RIFS is a dynamic institute operating at the cross-section of research and societal transformation.
+It provides not only access to many disciplines from natural science to the humanities, but also engages in inter- and transdisciplinary dialogue and cooperation.
+Particularly with its combination of research and dedicated Fellow Programme, it is allowing for international exchange, networking and engagement in socially relevant transformation research.

 RIFS is located in the Potsdam/Berlin area, where several major universities and research organisations of Germany and indeed Europe as a whole are located.
-It provides a rich academic field on all matters concerned with sustainability, while being at the heart of one of the major European and indeed global political actors.
-Aside from this, the Potsdam/Berlin is a culturally very rich and diverse area, where its international demographic, being a major hub for culture and arts in Europe, and being a constant center of innovation and creativity.
+It provides a rich academic field on all matters with regards to sustainability, while being at the heart of one of the major European capitals with many international governmental and non-governmental organisations also present.
+Aside from this, Potsdam/Berlin is a hub for culture and arts in Europe, and a centre of innovation and creativity.
 Finally, the two cities are located within the beautiful landscape of Brandenburg.

 1.2 How many Fellows are there at RIFS?

 There are about 30 Fellows at RIFS every year.
-The number may from one year to the other, depending on available desk space, length of Fellow stays, and other aspects.
+The number may vary from one year to the other, depending on available resources, length of Fellow stays, and other aspects.

 1.3 How do I become a Fellow?